-- If a true "market value" does not exist, then how should one estimate market value? - Does an estimate provide useful information?
-Is an estimate relevant and reliable? - What is the proper framework for estimating market value among a range of possible market value estimates? - How does one know when an active or dislocated market does or does not exist? - Can entities whose business models are not based on MTM prepare their own financial statements, or must they buy programs or hire outside vendors to develop the information?
+- If a true "market value" does not exist, then how do we estimate market value? - Does an estimate provide useful information?
+Is an estimate relevant and reliable? - What is the proper framework for estimating market value among a range of possible market value estimates? - How does one know when an active or dislocated market does or does not exist?

 These questions, so vital to the basic financial accounting concepts of reliability and relevance, may also have been applicable under the former definitions of fair value in this current market.
-However, the use of "exit" price and the application of the three "levels" of inputs as a hierarchy have resulted in a significant increase in the debate and research relating to individual securities and have contributed to what we believe to be overstatements of losses.
-Enormous amounts of time have been spent on substantiating and documenting MTM estimates.
-Our hope is that the FASB will bear in mind that the Proposed FSP needs to not only help improve the definition of fair value, but also streamline the work that is currently required.
-To help ensure this, it is critical that the FASB, PCAOB, and preparers are in agreement about what is required and expected in the application of this and other fair value guidance.

-We strongly support the Proposed FSP and encourage the FASB to finalize it during this week's Board meeting.
+However, the use of "exit" price and the application of the three "levels" of inputs have contributed to what I believe to be overstatements of losses.
+Enormous amounts of time have been spent on substantiating and documenting mark-to-market estimates.
+My hope is that the FASB will bear in mind that the Proposed FSP needs to help improve the definition of fair value, but also streamline the work that is currently required.
+It is critical that the FASB, PCAOB, and preparers are in agreement about what is required and expected in the application of fair value guidance.
+I strongly support the Proposed FSP and encourage the FASB to finalize it during this week's Board meeting.
 It is a significant step in the right direction in helping preparers and their auditors understand the concepts for estimating fair value in illiquid markets.
-Even though the Proposed FSP should improve practice, we believe some confusion will remain and there may continue to be misapplication of SFAS 157.
+Even though the Proposed FSP should improve practice, some confusion will remain and there may continue to be misapplication of SFAS 157.
 The following recommendations will help reduce that confusion:

-- Guidance is needed on the use of discount rates and risk premiums.
-In this regard, we recommend that the description of an "orderly transaction" be modified to ensure that risk premiums used in Level 3 valuation techniques reflect those of a normally active and functioning market. - Guidance is needed to clarify issues with "inactive markets".
+Guidance is needed on the use of discount rates and risk premiums.
+I recommend that the description of an "orderly transaction" be modified to ensure that risk premiums used in Level 3 valuation techniques reflect those of a normal active and functioning market.

+Guidance is needed to clarify issues with "inactive markets".
 Differentiation between a normally inactive market and a dislocated market is essential in order to properly evaluate bid price quotes.
-In addition to helping evaluate the quality of the pricing data received, differentiation helps determine whether certain bid prices should be disregarded in a Level 3 valuation technique. - Entities should use reasoned judgment as to whether reliance on Level 3 is more appropriate than Level 2.
-Additionally, entities should be permitted to base this decision on whether the cost of estimating cash flows passes their internal cost/benefit analysis.
+In addition to helping evaluate the quality of the pricing data received, differentiation helps determine whether certain bid prices should be disregarded in a Level 3 valuation.